smedlytonker/GameMacro/SWDesign.md

 ![A screen shot of a computer](media/d0ea9d730f7c8eee7ec8f0eff0860672.png)
 <br>
 The ‘User Interface’ and the ‘Macro Playback’ blocks run on their own thread.
-Because they run on their own thread I had to use a mutex to protect access to data structures in ‘Applications Settings’ block.
+Because they run on their own thread I had to use a mutex to protect access to data structures in ‘Applications Settings’ block.<p></p>
-<p></p>
 ## User interface – Viewing, searching & changing macro information
 The GUI is written in C++ .NET CLI using WinForms.
 I looked at several options on how to implement a GUI.
-This including Text User Interface (TUI) like ncurses & FTXUI, but in the end the learning curve was lowest for WinForms.
+This including Text User Interface (TUI) like ncurses & FTXUI, but in the end the learning curve was lowest for WinForms.<br>

 The code that was written by me is completely contained withing the event callbacks (button pushes, clicks, …).
 The GUI calls the APIs for the ‘Application Settings’ block to populate the three screens in in UI.
 The balance of the GUI code it auto generated from the GUI design wizard.
-This design wizard allows you to draw the GUI and set various properties like icon for the application, color, …
+This design wizard allows you to draw the GUI and set various properties like icon for the application, color, …<p></p>

-The GUI runs on the main application thread.
-<p></p>
 ## Macro playback and Input monitoring

-This block processes keyboard and mouse clicks and using information from the ‘Applications Settings’ determines if a macro needs to be played back and with which keyboard or mouse input.
+This block processes keyboard and mouse clicks and using information from the ‘Applications Settings’ determines if a macro needs to be played back and with which keyboard or mouse input.<p></p>
-<p></p>

 ## Application Settings & Logic
 This is the most interesting block as it pertains to object-oriented programming.
-In this section I demonstrate the following OOP principles:
+In this section I demonstrate the following OOP principles:<br>
 -   Inheritance
 -   Encapsulation
 -   Polymorphism